Short answer: just about anything you can do with another major, and very possibly with a head start.

-A recent article in the London Times rightly called philosophy the "ultimate 'transferable work skill'".
-No surprise, then, that Willamette philosophy majors are currently pursuing a wide variety of interests across diverse fields.
-Among recent graduates, for example, one has joined the diplomatic service, three have gone into high tech, several practice law, one is a reporter with OPB (while she finishes her MBA), two have started a coffee roasting company, one works in a Washington, D.C., think tank, and many are earning, or have recently earned, graduate degrees (in philosophy, of course, but also education, religion, law, fine arts, physics, political science, and computer science).
+To give just a few examples from among our recent graduates, one has joined the diplomatic service, several are in high-tech, many practice law, one is a reporter with NPR, two have started a coffee roasting company, one works in a Washington, D.C., think tank, and several are earning, or have recently earned, graduate degrees (in philosophy, of course, but also education, history, religion, law, fine arts, physics, business, political science, and computer science).
 Few disciplines can boast of contributing to such diverse pursuits.
+It's not for nothing that The London Times called philosophy the "ultimate 'transferable work skill'."

-If you're majoring, or thinking of majoring, in philosophy and would like to start planning for the job market, you might have a look at Employability: Where next?
+To start exploring career options even before you graduate, have a look at Employability: Where next?
 Unlocking the potential of your philosophy degree.
-This comprehensive document, produced by the UK Higher Education Committee, includes a market-oriented analysis of the skills honed by philosophy, a survey of needs among employers in various sectors, strategies for optimizing your pitch to potential employers, and instructive case studies.
-A bit of preparation now can go a long way toward easing your transition to work later.
+This comprehensive analysis, produced by the UK Higher Education Committee, includes a market-oriented review of the skills honed by philosophy, a survey of needs among employers in various sectors, strategies for optimizing your pitch to potential employers, and instructive case studies.
+A bit of preparation now can go a long way toward easing your transition to a career later.

 "A recent comprehensive study of college students' scores on major tests used for admission to graduate and professional schools shows that students majoring in Philosophy received scores substantially higher than the average on each of the tests studied.
 Philosophy majors' scores on the verbal portion of the GRE were higher than in any other major, even English; and although several science majors showed higher averages in the quantitative portion of the test, philosophy majors scored substantially higher than all other humanities majors and were alone among humanities majors in scoring above the overall average.
 Philosophy majors received higher scores on the LSAT than students in all other humanities areas, higher scores than all social and natural science majors except economics and mathematics, and higher scores than all applied majors.
 Moreover, the differences are in most cases substantial: for example, philosophy majors scored 10% better than political science majors on the LSAT.
 On the GMAT philosophy majors outperformed business majors by a margin of 15%, and outperformed every other undergraduate major except mathematics." ["Philosophy Students Score High on LSAT, GMAT & GRE", Andreas Teuber]